-- Applications must be submitted by an eligible type of applicant. - Applications must request funding within the programmatic funding limit (if applicable). - Applications must be responsive to the scope of the solicitation. - Applications must include all items designated as critical elements. - Applicants will be checked against the System for Award Management (SAM).
+- Applications must be submitted by an eligible type of applicant. - Applications must request funding within programmatic funding constraints (if applicable). - Applications must be responsive to the scope of the solicitation. - Applications must include all items designated as critical elements. - Applicants will be checked against the System for Award Management.